rogino/COSCNotes/COSC367/Week 06 Constraint Satisfaction Problems.md

 ### Domain Splitting

-Split a problem into a number of disjoint cases and solve each case separately: the set of solutions is the union of all solutions to each case
+Split a problem into a number of disjoint cases and solve each case separately: the set of solutions is the union of all solutions to each case.

 e.g. if $X \in {0,1}$, find all solutions where $X=0$, then where $X=1$.